-Dr. John Pauley is a communication scholar who has focused his research agenda on the intersection of rhetoric and religion.
+Dr. John Pauley is the Vice Provost for Academic Operations and Dean of the College of Arts and Sciences.
+He is a communication scholar who has focused his research agenda on the intersection of rhetoric and religion.
 He is a member of the Religious Communication Association and the National Communication Association and served as the editor of the Journal of Communication and Religion from 2006 through 2009.
 His work has been featured in several scholarly journals.
 Some of Pauley's well-known publications include "Jesus in a Chevy?
 The Rhetoric of Boundary-Work in Contemporary Christian Music," and The Political Pulpit Revisited (co-edited with Roderick P. Hart).

 Prior to coming to Eastern University, Pauley served on the faculty of Saint Mary's College.
 Starting in 1991, he ultimately became Chair of the Department of Communication Studies, Dance and Theatre.
 He also served as Chair of the Faculty Assembly and Chaired the Faculty Compensation Committee on two separate occasions.
 Pauley came to Eastern in the summer of 2007 to Chair the Department of Communication Studies.
 In the spring of 2011 he was elected Moderator of the Faculty Senate, and in July of 2013 was named the Dean of the College of Arts and Sciences.